GiladMRI/MLN/README.md

 Running a trained network on a series of .mat files, given in the format Path/Prefix_XX.mat, can be done my setting the following parameters in params.txt:
 LoadAndRunOnData=1,LoadAndRunOnData_checkpointP,LoadAndRunOnData_Prefix
 LoadAndRunOnData_OutP - see example in current `params.txt`

+# Calling from MATLAB
+`RunTFForMatlab.sh` should be edited with the correct folders, CUDA, etc.